rastko909/frothies/README.md

 Our app does not fall under these categories and therefore does not have responsibilities under this part of the Privacy Act.

 However, under the Section 6EA of the Privacy Act, we could decide to opt-in and be covered by the Privacy Act as a public committment to good privacy practice.
 Operating under the Privacy Act may result in an increase in customer confidence and trust in the business.

+# Project Management

+We managed the project daily, keeping records of all decisions and meetings in Trello and also summarised everything here as a record.

 # Day 1